 Google Shared Drives at NC State

 Google Shared Drives are available for users in our NC State domain and can be created by the end user.
-A Shared Drive can be used for a project, committee, department, or other purpose and are recommended for business continuity.
+Shared Drives can be used for a project, committee, department, or other purpose and are recommended for business continuity.

 Before you create a shared drive

-- A Shared Drive, and all associated files, is owned by the domain (NC State) rather than an individual.
+• A Shared Drive, and all associated files, is owned by the domain (NC State) rather than an individual allowing for better business continuity if a user separates from the university.

-- Multiple Managers are recommended.
+• Multiple Managers are recommended to help manage Shared Drives and users.
 There is no limit to how many Managers can be assigned.

-- Folder Migration Permission (previously “Primary Organizer”) can be granted for a limited two week period.
+• Folder Migration Permission can be granted for a limited two week period.

 Shared drive best practices

-- OIT recommends using a Google Group to manage a Shared Drive, especially if it has a large membership and varying permissions.
-If you do not have a Google Group, you can request one via Web Registry.
+• OIT recommends using a Google Group to manage a Shared Drive, especially if it has a large membership and varying permissions.
+If you do not have a Google Group, request one via Web Registry.

-- See Shared Drives limits for information on data migration and content organization.
+• See Shared Drive limits for information on data migration and content organization.

 Folder migration permissions

 Request Folder Migration permission for yourself or another user to assist with content migration.
-For graduating students and others who may need to transfer items to a personal Google account, use Google Takeout.
+Graduating students and others who may need to transfer items to a personal Google account should use Google Takeout.

 Folder Migration permissions include the following: